snastase/neuroscout-docs/docs/cli/docker.md

 ## Docker Images

-For every release of _neuroscout-cli_, we publish a corresponding Docker image .
+For every release of _neuroscout-cli_, we publish a corresponding Docker image.

 You can manually download a specific _neuroscout-cli_ release as follows: